-Safdar Ahmed is a Sydney-based artist and academic.
+Safdar Ahmed is a Sydney-based artist, musician and academic.

 In 2010 he completed his PhD with the Department of Arabic and Islamic studies at the University of Sydney.
 His dissertation, which linked the work of various Muslim reformist thinkers to contemporary paradigms of modernity, was published by IB Tauris beneath the title Reform and Modernity in Islam.

 Before that, Safdar completed a Bachelor of Fine Arts at Sydney’s National Art School.
 He works largely in the mediums of drawing, comics and watercolour.